bymyselfstudio/bymyselfstudio/README.md

-### Hi there 👋

-I'm a software engineer and I live in Germany.
 <!--
 **bymyselfstudio/bymyselfstudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+### Hi there 👋

-I'm currently...
+I'm a software engineer from Germany and I'm currently...

-🔭 working on my website and a fitness tracker app

 🌱 studying web app development

+🔭 improving practice skills in several small projects

 <!-- Container for inline logo visualization -->
 <div style="display:flex; vertical-align:middle;">